stevezhengshiqi/OS-X-Null-Ethernet/README.md

 Chameleon: Place in /Extra/SSDT.aml or /Extra/SSDT-1.aml, /Extra/SSDT-2.aml, depending on what SSDTs you already have installed.

-Clover: Place in /EFI/CLOVER/ACPI/patched/SSDT-X.aml where 'X' is some number that you're not already using for SSDTs.
+Clover: Place in /EFI/CLOVER/ACPI/patched/SSDT-RMNE.aml

+OpenCore: Place in /EFI/OC/ACPI/SSDT-RMNE.aml and add the corresponding entry in /EFI/OC/config.plist

 ### How to Install (PCIe/injector method)